PLAINSOUND/plainsoundtype/README.md

 ## Files

-Font files are provided in their respective folders in OTF and WOFF2 format.
+Font files are provided in their respective folders in the release as OTF and WOFF2 formats.

 ## License